...

 The consequences depend entirely on what protections are in place.
 With the right equipment and configuration, a power outage is an inconvenience.
 Without them, it can corrupt your dental database, lose unsaved patient records, and in some cases cause permanent data loss.

-Red callout box stating that an abrupt power loss to a server running an active dental database is one of the most common causes of database corruption in dental practices, with a warning that severe corruption without a verified backup means permanent data loss.
+An abrupt power loss to a server running an active dental database is one of the most common causes of database corruption in dental practices.

 What Happens to the Server During a Power Outage